Giant pandas around the world: United States

-The San Diego Zoo had Giant Pandas on-loan from China from 1996–2019 as part of the breeding program that successfully boosted the Giant Panda from "endangered" to "vulnerable."
+The San Diego Zoo had Giant Pandas on-loan from China from 1996 to 2019 as part of the breeding program that successfully boosted the giant panda from "endangered" to "vulnerable."
 The agreement for the San Diego Zoo to house the breeding pair of Bai Yun and Xiao Liwu ended in 2019, and the pandas returned on 27 April 2019.
 In November 2023, General Secretary of the Chinese Communist Party Xi Jinping hinted at the return of giant pandas to the zoo as a "gesture that China is ready to continue cooperation with the U.S. on panda conservation."
 In 2024, the San Diego Zoo signed another agreement to keep pandas on-loan from China, and on 28 June 2024, the breeding pair Yun Chuan and Xin Bao arrived at the zoo, being the first pandas to be sent to the United States in 21 years.

 Other American zoos have hosted Giant Pandas on more limited basis prior to the requirement for long term periods of at least 10 years.
 Zoos such as Columbus Zoo and Toledo Zoo have hosted Giant Pandas in 1992 and 1988 respectively.